-Transgender people in the Netherlands who are looking for a place to undergo their medical treatment can go to the genderteam of the AUMC (VUmc) hospital in Amsterdam (children and adults), the genderteam of the UMCG hospital in Groningen (adults only), or to a number of independent specialised psychologists.
-In addition to what these genderteams and psychologists do, Transvisie offers support and guidance during the transitioning process with self-help groups.
-Transvisie also looks after the interests of individuals and the collective of transgender people by communicating with doctors, hospitals, care insurers and the government.
+Transgender people in the Netherlands that are looking for a place to undergo their medical transition can either to the gender team of the AUMC (VUmc) hospital in Amsterdam (both children and adults), the gender team of the UMCG hospital in Groningen (adults only), or to a number of independent specialised psychologists.
+In addition to what these gender teams and psychologists do, Transvisie offers support and guidance before, during and after the transitioning process with self-help groups.
+Transvisie also safeguards the interests of individual and the collective of transgender people by communicating with doctors, hospitals, healthcare insurers and the government.

 Knowing that you are not alone is important during the transitioning process.
 During group meetings, you can share your feelings, experiences and knowledge.
-This is not only true for people with questions about their gender identity, people looking for their gender identity, transgender people, but also for their significant others as parents, children, family and relevant others.
-The diverse groups of Transvisie offer the opportunity to meet each other in a safe environment and encourage acceptation and self-development.
-Transvisie organises diverse self-help groups and meetings.
-If you have any questions regarding our groups, you can call the Transvisie information office.
+This is not only true for people with questions about their gender identity, people looking for their gender identity, transgender people, but also for their significant others, such as parents, children, family and relevant others.
+The various self-help groups of Transvisie offers the opportunity to meet each other in a safe environment, and encourages acceptation and self-development.
+All our groups are listed on the page Onderling contact.
+If you have any questions regarding our groups, please contact the Transvisie office.

 Our groups are:

 - Mannengroep: group for female to male transgenders (monthly in Utrecht);

 - Vrouwengroep: group fore male to female transgenders (monthly in Utrecht);

-- TransAnders: group for people who identify as non-binairy, people who do not feel male or female, people who feel male and female or people who do not fit in de binary gender roles (monthly in Utrecht and Groningen)
+- TransAnders: group for people who identify as non-binairy, ie. people who feel neither male or female, people who feel male and female, or people who do not fit in de binary gender roles (monthly in Utrecht and Groningen);

-- Go: group for parents and children less then 18 years old with gender dysphoria (parent meetings twice a year, children day up to 12 year twice a year, youth day 12 – 18 year twice a year, family day once a year, location varies)
+- Go: group for parents and underage children with gender dysphoria (parent meetings twice a year, children in the ages <12 and 12-18 meet twice a year, family day once a year, location varies);

-- (H)erkenning: group for partners, parents and children of transgender people (severals meetings a year, location varies)
+- (H)erkenning: group for partners, parents and children of transgender people (several meetings a year, location varies);

-- Jongvolwassenengroep: group for transgender people (a mix of transgender men, transgender women, young adults with another gender identity) (monthly in Utrecht and sometimes other locations)
+- Jongvolwassenengroep: group for young adults consisting of a mix of transgender men, transgender women, and non-binary (monthly meetings alternating between Utrecht and elsewhere);

 - Transgender en geloof: group for religious transgender people (monthly in Zwolle);